TheTyee/bottom-lines/_chapters/climate.md

 The issue has created an intangible impediment to other national objectives, such as market access to Europe for Canadian crude oil and the proposed XL pipeline across America. ^425 ^426

 The Intergovernmental Panel on Climate Change warned again late last year that humanity must achieve “stringent” reductions in greenhouse gas emissions, or face “irreversible and dangerous impacts.” ^280 World leaders will meet in Paris again this year, to consider new national reduction commitments.
+In May, Environment Minister Leona Aglukkaq said Canada would commit to reduce its emissions by 30 per cent below their 2005 levels by 2030.
+The 515 MT target is 6.5 per cent lower than Canada’s 1997 commitment at Kyoto--but to be achieved 18 years later.

 ### Costs becoming clearer

 Meanwhile, the cost of climate instability has come into sharper focus over 25 years.
 A report released with little fanfare by Natural Resources Canada early in 2014 warned that some livelihoods will no longer be “feasible and/or cost-effective” in the near future. ^288 Indeed, it appeared to endorse a fatalistic approach for some: selling “last chance tourism,” to witness wildlife and landscapes before they disappear.